 I want to mention here that every small business owner is NOT a match for bank feeds.
-New users need a good understanding of bank feeds, so they do not duplicate transactions, by both manually adding transactions as well as accepting them via bank feeds.
-Uses who have a hard time recording a deposit, after receiving multiple payments, may also have a hard time matching deposits through bank feeds.
-With that said, I have several small business owners that do a beautiful job recording invoices, receiving payments, make deposits and even recording billable expenses, but these small business owners perform those bookkeeping tasks first then import bank feeds to match those transactions.
+New users need a good understanding of bank feeds so they do not duplicate transactions by both manually adding transactions as well as accepting them via bank feeds.
+Users who have a hard time recording a deposit after receiving multiple payments may also have a hard time matching deposits through bank feeds.
+With that said, I have several small business owners who do a beautiful job recording invoices, receiving payments, make deposits and even recording billable expenses, but these small business owners perform those bookkeeping tasks first then import bank feeds to match those transactions.
 The value for these types of small business owners is to import transactions that are overhead and often overlooked.

 A tip for accepting bank feeds is to import the main checking account first.
 This ensures all credit card payments are entered in the checking account first and then matched to the credit card account later.
 Also, accepting the main checking account first helps to keep track of transfers from inner company accounts.